 Kalman Filtering, aka linear quadratic estimation (LQE), helps you make an educated guess about what a system will likely do next, within reason, of course.
 Kalman filters are great for situations where systems are constantly changing.
 Created by Rudolf E. Kálmán in 1958-1961 is a general and powerful tool for combining information in the presence of uncertainty.

 6. QR algorithms for computing eigenvalues

 It was created in the late 1950s by John G. F. Francis and by Vera N. Kublanovskaya independently.
 The QR algorithm, aka eigenvalue algorithm, greatly simplifies the calculations of eigenvalues it is important in numerical linear algebra.
 In addition to enabling the swift calculation of eigenvalues, it also aids in the processing of eigenvectors in a given matrix.
-Its basic function is to perform QR decomposition, writing a matrix as a product of an orthogonal matrix and an upper triangular matrix, and multiplying the factors in the reverse order and iterating.
+Its basic function is to perform QR decomposition, write a matrix as a product of an orthogonal matrix and an upper triangular matrix, multiply the factors in the reverse order and iterate.

 7. JPEG and other data compression algorithms

 It was created in 1992 by the Joint Photographic Experts Group, IBM, Mitsubishi Electric, AT&T, Canon Inc., and ITU-T Study Group 16.
 It is difficult to single out one particular data compression algorithm as its value or importance depends on the files’ applications.
 Data compression algorithms, like JPEG, MP3, zip, or MPEG-2, are widely used the world over.
 Most have become the de facto standard for their particular application.
 They have made computer systems cheaper and more efficient over time.